jnaidu/Developer-Portal-GitBook/creating_solutions/create_an_instance.md

 * Solution Center Solution Administrator

 ### Steps
-1. On the left panel, click **Solutions Center**.
+1. On the left panel of the **Solutions Center**, click **Solutions**.
 A list of all the solutions that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
 3. Click the **Instances** tab.
 A list of all the instances for your solution will be displayed if you have added any instances before.
 4. Click **Add Instance**.